 Following the seminar, one of the speakers, Andrew Murdoch, Legal Director at the UK’s Foreign, Commonwealth and Development Office, said the Commonwealth is well positioned to facilitate the sharing of good practices in implementing international humanitarian law.

 He reflected on his country’s experience in preparing a voluntary report, saying:

 “As a result of what the UK did, we produced a toolkit to help other countries produce their own report.”

 Murdoch added that the toolkit provides countries with templates and flexibility to choose between either doing a full report or a shorter version.

 The hybrid seminar also shed light on the role regional organisations can play in supporting voluntary reporting at the national level.

-Speaking after the seminar, Delia Chatoor, a former International Committee of the Red Cross delegate for the Caribbean region, emphasised the significance of the Commonwealth’s involvement in this regard.
+Speaking after the seminar, Delia Chatoor, a former Foreign Service Officer for Trinidad and Tobago, emphasised the significance of the Commonwealth’s involvement in this regard.

 “The Commonwealth should engage experts and exchange them through collaboration, particularly for countries that may not have the human resources needed to prepare voluntary reporting.